-Stages, although it comes in crank format, is nothing more than a "pod" attached to it.
-It is exactly the same as the one you are going to replace with a slight difference: that extra piece attached to the back of the piece.
-It is what measures both the torsion that occurs when applying force to the pedal, but also the pedaling cadence, the second variable needed to know the power.
+Stages, although it comes in crank format, is nothing more than a "pod" glued to it.
+It's exactly the same as the one you're replacing with one slight difference: that extra piece attached to the back of the part.
+It is what measures both the torque produced by applying force to the pedal, but also the pedaling cadence, the second variable needed to know the power.

 Therefore, when you order your Stages you must indicate the type of crank you use and its size, since what you have to do is replace the one you currently mount (the one on the left side, which does not have the plates) with the new one you receive.
 So it is very important that you confirm up to two and three times the size of the crank.

 And when you receive the shipment, this is what will appear on your door: a not very big recycled cardboard box.
 The logo of the Sky cycling team stands out, with whom Stages has signed a collaboration agreement to equip their Pinarello bikes with this power meter (although on many occasions they have been seen using dual models, which are either on trial or have been a specific requirement of the team).